Form is temporary, confusion is permanent: Questions raised by India's ICC Women's World Cup squad

 How does someone prove their form if they are not selected?
 And how is scoring runs in the two biggest international leagues at the moment, and the T20Is against Australia, not a sufficient indication of regaining form?
 If weightage was given to the domestic 50-over form, like S Meghana’s selection seems to indicate, was this conveyed to Rodrigues before she played in the WBBL and eventually missed out on the tournaments back home?
 If just ODI numbers are a metric, then that defies logic.

 And then there is the case of Pandey.
 She was left out of the series at home against South Africa when the team returned to play after nearly a year, then got some chances in England, fewer chances in Australia.
-In the T20I, she produced arguably the delivery of 2021... displaying the sort of seam and swing movement that could help in places like, you know, New Zealand perhaps.
+In the T20Is, she produced arguably the delivery of 2021... displaying the sort of seam and swing movement that could help in places like, you know, New Zealand perhaps.

 She returned to play domestic cricket, didn’t set the circuit alight.
-But after all the talk in the lead-up to Australia tour about relieving the workload on Jhulan Goswami, reducing the pressure on her to take wickets and contain runs, giving her a chance to express herself.
-But the squad selected now has one 22-year-old only just finding her feet in international cricket, a recent debutant in Australia, and a player yet to feature in an ODI for India as Goswami’s support cast.
+But after all the talk in the lead-up to Australia tour about relieving the workload on Jhulan Goswami, reducing the pressure on her to take wickets and contain runs, giving her a chance to express herself, has it been achieved?
+The squad selected now has one 22-year-old only just finding her feet in international cricket, a recent debutant in Australia, and a player yet to feature in an ODI for India as Goswami’s support cast.

 This is in no way a commentary on the players selected.
 As mentioned earlier, picking only 15 (+3) from the depths of talent available to India is perhaps the hardest task there is.
 Pooja Vastrakar, Meghna Singh, Renuka Singh Thakur may all go to have impressive World Cup campaigns.
 Yastika Bhatia, who has played well in Australia and carried that form over to domestic matches, has earned a place in the 15 on the weight of her scores too.
 If you think long and hard about it, you can make strong case for a high percentage of the names that have made the cut.